-48.1 Employees in the classification of Senior Administrative Assistant assigned in writing by their Department Head to serve as Recording Secretary to a City Council appointed board or commission shall receive a payment of one dollar and twenty cents (\$1.20) per hour for all hours so worked.
+48.1 Employees assigned in writing by their Department Head to serve as Recording Secretary to a City Council appointed board or commission shall receive a payment of one dollar and twenty cents (\$1.20) per hour for all hours so worked.
 This work shall include but not be limited to being responsible for preparing the agenda, notification, assembling background materials and taking care of minutes and processing post-meeting documents.